 Our Monday Motivation series on GuinnessWorldRecords.com profiles the inspiring stories of commitment, courage and dedication behind some of our most extraordinary titles.
 This week we're placing the spotlight on a father and daughter from Nepal, who braved one of the most dangerous summits for a world record.

 “Growing up, I was closer to nature and the mountains.
 Me and my friends on the way to school used to look at the white sparkling mountains and brag about how pretty they looked.
 At that point, each mountain you could see was the great peak to me.
 I didn’t know any other mountains.
 We called it ‘Sagarmatha’ then, the Nepalese word for Everest.”

 Mountain peaks and snow-covered landscapes were a norm for a young Chhamji Sherpa, who at the time lived in the frigid Himalayan provinces of Nepal.

-While some grew up in neighborhoods, Chhamji’s world was high above sea level - in the distant, wintery regions of Solukhumbu; a small village that she and her mother called home.
+While some grew up in neighbourhoods, Chhamji’s world was high above sea level - in the distant, wintry regions of Solukhumbu; a small village that she and her mother called home.
 Chhamji’s father worked as a mountain guide the city of Kathmandu, returning to their hometown only once a year in order to make a living for her family.

 During that time, Chhamji was a young student - walking through forests, crossing rivers, and passing Everest for two and half hours each day on her walk to get to the nearest school.